 2. Sentiment Analysis: Analysing the emotion behind the text content as a whole or as a part.

-3. Noun Phrase Extraction: Extracting phrases whose head are a noun or pronoun.
+3. Noun Phrase Extraction: Extracting phrases whose head is a noun or pronoun.

 4. Text Classification: Classifying text based on multiple factors.